 The list of nuts and seeds is extensive.
 I always have a large stock of different choices in my cupboard.
 If you only have a few different kinds, experiment replacing for your own unique combination.
 You do not have to match my measurements exactly here either; feel it out for yourself.
 Once you find what works for you, it will be easy to replicate as often as you need to.

 This recipe will make about a quart of granola.
 I go through it quick enough, but if you don’t, it lasts for a long time.
-My favorite use is on top coconut yogurt with seasonal fruit or roasted veggies (like squash, sweet potato, or beets).
-It is also great sprinkled over homemade ice cream, served with some of your favorite nut milk as a cereal alternative, or just as a snack throughout the day.
+My favorite use is on top our homemade raw milk yogurt with seasonal fruit.
+It is also great sprinkled over homemade ice cream, as a cereal alternative, or just as a snack throughout the day.
 Need even more inspiration?
 Check out my Instagram account for how exactly I like to indulge.
-My latest obsession?
-Roasted butternut squash and sliced blueberries:

 So without further ado, let us begin.